 “My young friends, the other day, we ate tangerines together in mindfulness, paying attention in the moment.
 When we are mindful, we are focused and we begin to see more.
 We begin to contemplate.
 We begin to see more than what meets the eyes.

-the nature of things around us.
+“To contemplate means to see deeper, to think deeper.
+We observe more carefully to examine how something is.
+It is very good to contemplate on the nature of things around us.
 What I mean by the word “nature” is simply, the way things are: